-This committee fulfils the Company's obligations under Prudential Standard CPS 510 - Governance requiring a Board Risk Committee with specific responsibilities.
+This Committee fulfils the Company's obligations under Prudential Standard CPS 510 - Governance requiring a Board Risk Committee with specific responsibilities.

-- 5.2.3.
-The Board Governance and Remuneration Committee is to oversee the Company's governance framework, fulfilling the Company's remuneration responsibilities, and provide advice to the Board on related matters, in accordance with the Company's Governance and Remuneration Policies. - This committee fulfils the Company's obligations under Prudential Standard CPS 510 Governance requiring a Board Remuneration Committee with specific responsibilities. - 5.2.4.
-The Board Corporate Actions Committee is to assist the Board in providing oversight of corporate action opportunities and threats, oversee corporate actions in accordance with the Corporate Actions Policy, provide findings and recommendations to the Board regarding on proposed and in-train corporate actions, and assisting the MD in the management of corporate actions. - 5.2.5.
-The Board Nominations Committee is to assess the fitness and propriety of Director nominees in accordance with the Company's Fit and Proper Policy.
+5.2.1 The Board Governance and Remuneration Committee is to oversee the Company's governance framework, fulfilling the Company's remuneration responsibilities, and provide advice to the Board on related matters, in accordance with the Company's Governance and Remuneration Policies.

+The Committee assists the Board in providing oversight of corporate action opportunities and threats, oversee corporate actions in accordance with the Corporate Actions Policy, provide findings and recommendations to the Board regarding proposed and in train corporate actions and assisting the MD in the management of corporate actions.

+This Committee fulfils the Company's obligations under Prudential Standard CPS 510 - Governance requiring a Board Remuneration Committee with specific responsibilities.

+- 5.2.2 The Board Integration Committee is to oversee the Company's integration of the merger between Bank Australia Ltd and Qudos Mutual Ltd trading as Qudos Bank. - 5.2.3 The Board Nominations Committee is to assess the fitness and propriety of Director nominees in accordance with the Company's Fit and Proper Policy.

-5.3.
-Chair of the Board
+5.3 Chair of the Board